Begging The Question Fallacy Examples In Media, Real Life, Politics, Movies & Ads

 Examples of Begging The Question Fallacy in Movies:

-When a character in the film is accused of something, and they respond by denying it, but their response is an example of the thing they are accused of.
+- A character in a film being accused of something and denying it, but their response exemplifies the very thing they are denying.

 Begging The Question Fallacy Examples In Literature